mesosphere/marathon/docs/index.md

 Imagine that one of the datacenter workers trips over a power cord and a server gets unplugged.
 No problem for Marathon, it moves the affected search service and Rails tasks to a node that has spare capacity.
-The engineer may be temporarily embarrased, but Marathon saves him from having to explain a difficult situation!
+The engineer may be temporarily embarrassed, but Marathon saves him from having to explain a difficult situation!

 <p class="text-center">